 - Patients who have a tube inserted through the skin for the purpose of drainage or feeding.

-For these patients, the certified wound, ostomy and continence nurse will:
+For these patients, the certified wound and ostomy nurse will:

 - Provide access to dressings needed for positive outcomes in wound healing.